-Native Drums traces the history, mythology, and significance of the drum in traditional societies of Canada’s Eastern Woodlands, compared with Western Coastal regions in terms of history, arts and culture.
-The website also features downloadable teacher resources.
+Native Drums explores the central themes of drums and music of Canadian First Peoples.
+The site traces the history, mythology, and significance of the drum in traditional societies of Canada’s Eastern Woodlands, and compares them with Western Coastal regions in terms of history, arts and culture.
+The site has a section for Teacher Resources.

 Newswires provides near real-time access to top world-wide news from Associated Press, United Press International, PR Newswire, Xinhua, CNN Wire, and Business Wire on a continuous basis.
 This collection includes AP Financial News, AP Top News, AP WorldStream, AP U.S. Politics & Government, AP 50 State Reports, UPI Security Industry, UPI Emerging Threats, UPI Business, UPI Entertainment, UPI Sports, UPI Top News, Arabia 2000, and more..
 The index to the full text content in EBSCO Newswires is held for a rolling 30-day archive by EBSCO.